Divorce in Vermont (2026)

 Vermont courts award maintenance under 15 V.S.A.
 Section 752.
 The court considers the financial resources of the party seeking maintenance, the time and expense needed to obtain education or training, the standard of living during the marriage, the duration of the marriage, the age and health of each spouse, the ability of the paying spouse to meet needs while paying maintenance, inflation and cost of living, and each spouse’s contributions to the other’s earning power.

+Because Vermont is a no-fault state for purposes of maintenance, the court does not consider marital misconduct in determining maintenance awards.
 Vermont courts typically award rehabilitative maintenance designed to help the recipient become self-supporting, though permanent maintenance may be awarded in longer marriages or when the recipient spouse has limited capacity for self-support.

 The Divorce Process